Skyvot/pl0-compiler-python/README.md

 You can simply run core_code/main.py to start this project.
 And the input PL/0 code shuold be in /input as a txt file.
 And the output should be /output/pcode.txt.

-For more details, please refer to compile_doc.docx.
+For more details, please refer to compiler_doc.docx.